Home > Blog Posts > How to get into the share market?

 What are shares and the share market?

 Most people understand that there is money to be made from shares in the share market but when you ask them how or what shares are, there is plenty of shoulder shrugging going on!
+This article is brought to you by Jacaranda Finance, who can help you qualify for a centrelink loan.

 So what are shares and the share market really?